Night Sky notes for July 2019 Geoff Mitchell

 Look low in the southern aspect late evening to find the distinctive `T` shaped asterism of stars of the `head` of Scorpius .
 Although rather low as seen from the UK, look below the `T` head of Scorpius to see the `blood red` coloured star Antares.
 Antares name means `The rival of Mars`, a red super giant star, with a mass of some 20 solar masses.
 It has a diameter that, on the scale of our solar system, would be greater than the orbit of Mars.
 High in the south the bright orange star Arcturus in the constellation of Bootes [The Herdsman] is the brightest star in the northern hemisphere of the sky.

-Jupiter heads into the evening twilight and is past opposition, cloud belt and Galilean moons visible using a small telescope.
+Jupiter is located low in the south and is past opposition, cloud belt and Galilean moons visible using a small telescope.

-Saturn now just past opposition, low in the south in Sagittarius – a good time to see this ringed `gem`.
+Saturn reaches opposition on July 9th , low in the south in Sagittarius – a good time to see this ringed `gem`.